Last updated: July 6, 2013

 6. The Bias of Economist and the Bias of the Public

 One of my blog entries in July 2010 examines a confusingly misleading article in The Wall Street Journal comparing the opinions of its panel of economists with a public poll conducted a month before.
 It augments the content of this piece.
 In the entry I state that “there is ample documentation of the bias of economists.”
 I needed to offer a single link to demonstrate the ampleness of the evidence, and found instead many different articles, so I thought better to link here.

 (i) Economic bias and ideology: evidence from the general social survey

 “This paper examines the connection between political ideology and four distinct categories of economic bias: anti-market bias, make-work bias, anti-foreign bias, and pessimistic bias…” Of course this paper has a bias, but it provides a range of additional references as well.

-This is a blog entry referencing a different widely-referenced blog entry, specifically examining the shortcomings associated with the Efficient Market Hypothesis (EMH).
-The author of the second blog entry, John Mauldin, writes mainly about a presentation from “financial heretic” James Montier, who has a separate blog called “Behavioural Investing.”
+This is a blog entry referencing a another widely-referenced blog entry, specifically examining the shortcomings associated with the Efficient Market Hypothesis (EMH).
+The author of the second blog entry, John Mauldin, writes mainly about a presentation from “financial heretic” James Montier, who specializes in “behavioral investing.”

-(iii) Bryan Caplan, a professor in the Department of Economics at George Mason University, and author of “The Myth of the Rational Voter” has an eclectic out of date blog with many links to his (earlier) excellent articles and papers.
-He also blogs at EconBlog (with Arnold Kling and David Henderson) on “issues and insights in economics.”
+(iii) Bryan Caplan, a professor in the Department of Economics at George Mason University, and author of “The Myth of the Rational Voter” has an eclectic blog with many links to his (earlier) excellent articles and papers.
+He also blogs at EconLog (with Arnold Kling and David Henderson) on “issues and insights in economics.”